redhat-developer/kestrel-linux-transport/README.md

 The Transport has these options:

-- **DeferAccept**: This uses the `TCP_DEFER_ACCEPT` socket option.
+- **DeferAccept**: TODO(https://github.com/redhat-developer/kestrel-linux-transport/issues/29) This uses the `TCP_DEFER_ACCEPT` socket option.
 Instead of being notified of a new connection when the TCP connection is set up, the application is notified when the connection was setup and data has arrived.
 This options defaults to true.

 - **DeferSend**: This defers sends to the Transport Thread which increases chances for multiple sends to coalesce.
 This options defaults to true.

 - **ThreadCount**: Specifies the number of Transport Threads.
-This defaults to the number processors in `CpuSet` when specified and the number of logical processors in the system otherwise.
+This defaults to the number of logical processors in the system.

+- **CheckAvailable**: When set to _true_ the Transport tries to read all available data.
+When set to _false_ it reads 1 buffer (page size, e.g. 4K).
+This defaults to true.